Is Polyvinyl Alchohol (PVA) Climate-Friendly?

-Polyvinyl alcohol (PVA or PVOH) is a synthetic polymer that completely dissolves in water.
-It is commonly found in everyday items that range from laundry detergent to eye drops and even in skincare products.
-While there has been a lot of confusion due to the conflicting studies about PVA and how it affects the environment, it is important that we take an in-depth look at the material and why it is a climate-friendly ingredient.
-Polyvinyl alcohol could sound unknown to some people which is why it raises questions and concerns.
+Polyvinyl alcohol (PVA or PVOH) is a synthetic polymer that is commonly found in everyday items ranging from laundry detergent to eye drops and even skincare products.
+However, there has been a lot of confusion about PVA's impact on the environment.
+As an eco-friendly company, MamaP believes it's important to take an in-depth look at the material and understand why it's a climate-friendly ingredient.

-Polyvinyl alcohol is a non-toxic, colorless and odorless biodegradable polymer that is safe to use and safe to consume.
-Since the polyvinyl alcohol films on products are designed in such a way that makes them readily dissolve as intended, there are some unique features to avoid spillage and ensure consumer safety.
-This includes the soluble film being designed to not dissolve and rupture prematurely (e.g. when put into the mouth); to resist compression (e.g. when squeezed by a child); and to trigger an aversive reaction in case of oral contact.
-Not only is PVA safe for cleaning purposes, but it is also approved by the Food and Drug Administration to be used in food packaging and pharmaceutical applications.
+Polyvinyl alcohol is a non-toxic, colorless, and odorless biodegradable polymer that is safe to use and consume.
+The PVA film on products is designed to dissolve as intended, and has unique features to avoid spillage and ensure consumer safety.
+The soluble film is designed to resist compression and trigger an aversive reaction in case of oral contact, making it safe for cleaning purposes.
+Additionally, PVA is approved by the Food and Drug Administration for use in food packaging and pharmaceutical applications.

 polyvinyl alcohol

-PVA film has no evidence of containing microplastics.
-There is also a lack of evidence that it causes microplastic contamination.
-A microplastic is defined as small plastic pieces less than five millimeters long which can be harmful to our ocean and aquatic life.
-Since the film size is out of the microplastic range and is both water-soluble and biodegradable, it is not a microplastic.
-The high water solubility in itself implies that the films are not within the microplastic scope.
+PVA film does not contain microplastics, nor does it cause microplastic contamination.
+Since the film is both water-soluble and biodegradable, it is not considered a microplastic.
+The high water solubility implies that the films are not within the microplastic scope.

-Polyvinyl alcohol is created to be completely biodegradable.
-Since PVA is water-soluble, it dissolves in the wash and flows with the waste water down the drains.
-It is then consumed by bacterial microorganisms to break down the dissolved film through natural biodegradation, leaving nothing behind.
-Studies from the American Cleaning Institute show that at least 60% of PVA film biodegrades within 28 days of dissolving with about 100% of the film biodegrading in 90 days or less.
+PVA is confirmed to be biodegradable, but not compostable.
+This means that it breaks down naturally without requiring a specific setting.
+PVA is water-soluble, so it dissolves in the wash and flows with the waste water down the drains.
+Bacterial microorganisms then break down the dissolved film through natural biodegradation, leaving nothing behind.
+Studies show that at least 60% of PVA film biodegrades within 28 days of dissolving, with about 100% of the film biodegrading in 90 days or less.

 microplastic

 The biodegradability of PVA film ensures that there is no concern for persistence or accumulation in the environment.
-They do not contaminate the recycling stream and it doesn’t break down into microplastics.
-The PVA cycle ends once it is naturally biodegraded by the organisms in the waste water.
-This is why many companies use PVA film as an ingredient for their products to help reduce their environmental footprint.
+The films do not contaminate the recycling stream and do not break down into microplastics.
+The PVA cycle ends once it is naturally biodegraded by organisms in the waste water.
+Many companies, including MamaP, use PVA film as an ingredient to help reduce their environmental footprint.

 laundry detergent